CHANGE COP 25 2019, CHILE

 carbon emissions from a growing

 population, air travel, and to build new homes.
-We should
+We must

 promote reductions in food waste and eating of foods that use